Magic square and half-hypermultiplets in F-theory: Magic square and half-hypermultiplets in F-theory

 \subsection{Half-hypermultiplets in F-theory}

 In \cite{BIKMSV}, a detailed analysis was carries out on the matter spectra of six-dimensional F-theory compactifications on an elliptically fibered Calabi-Yau threefold over a Hirzebruch surface \cite{MV1,MV2} for various patterns of unbroken gauge groups.
-In particular, it was revealed that there are (essentially) four cases of unbroken gauge groups \footnote{There is, in fact, one more example in \cite{BIKMSV} where half-hypermultiplets arise as massless matter: the {\bf 32} of $SO(11)$.
-This should not be regarded as a new example because it is simply obtained by Higgsing the $SO(12)$ gauge symmetry of the second example to $SO(11)$. } in which {\em half-hypermultiplets} (rather than normal hypermultiplets) appear as massless matter.
+In particular, it was revealed that there were (essentially) four cases of unbroken gauge groups \footnote{There is, in fact, one more example in \cite{BIKMSV} where half-hypermultiplets arise as massless matter: the ${\bf 32}$ of $SO(11)$.
+This is also a non-split model ($I_2^{*ns}$), and this ${\bf 32}$ is easily seen to arise at the $E_7$ point, where the corresponding split model ($I_2^{*s}$) with the $SO(12)$ gauge symmetry also yields ${\bf 32}$. } in which {\em half-hypermultiplets} (rather than normal hypermultiplets) appeared as massless matter.
 They are listed in Table \ref{halfhyper} and \ref{halfhyper2}.
 These spectra can be confirmed either by the heterotic index calculation \cite{GSW}~\footnote{ For $Sp(3)$, the dual heterotic gauge bundle is $SU(2)\times G_2$ since the maximal embedding is $E_8 \supset SU(2)\times G_2 \times Sp(3)$ (see {\it e.g.} \cite{Yamatsu} for the branching rules).
 The spectrum in Table \ref{halfhyper2} is obtained by distributing the $12+n$ instantons as $(4+r,8+n-r)$ in $(SU(2),G_2)$.} or by the generalized Green-Schwarz mechanism using the divisor data of the Hirzebruch surface \cite{Sadov,MizoguchiTanianomaly}.~\footnote{ For $Sp(3)$, the relevant indices of a representation ${\bf R}$ for examining the generalized Green-Schwarz (GS) mechanism are given by $(\mbox{index}({\bf R}), x_{\bf R}, y_{\bf R})=(8,14,3)$, $(1,1,0)$, $(4,-2,3)$ and $(5,-7,6)$ for ${\bf R}={\bf Adj}$, ${\bf 6}$, ${\bf 14}$ and ${\bf 14}'$, respectively, where $\mbox{tr}_{\bf R}F^2=\mbox{index}({\bf R}) \mbox{tr}_{\bf 6}F^2$ and $\mbox{tr}_{\bf R}F^4=x_{\bf R} \mbox{tr}_{\bf 6}F^4+y_{\bf R} (\mbox{tr}_{\bf 6}F^2)^2$.
 By using these data and assuming that the charged matter spectrum only contains ${\bf 6}$, ${\bf 14}$ and ${\bf 14}'$, one can solve the equations of generalized GS mechanism on $\FFsmall_n$ and obtain the unique solution given in Table \ref{halfhyper2}.} They satisfy the anomaly free constraint for one of the $E_8$ factors with instanton number $12+n$~\cite{BIKMSV} \beq n_H-n_V = 30n+112. \eeq